 The downside?
 Unhappily, people didn’t like the durability of this collar.

 DogRook offers another option with warning beeps preceding vibrations.
 The adjustable collar fits all sizes, up to 110 pounds.
 Operating on batteries, there’s no need to worry about recharging the collar.
 The sensitive microphone is tuned to your dog’s barking, keeping their training on track.

 So what are the downsides?
 People struggled with the fit on smaller dogs.
 Some people also felt the collar was slow to correct their dog’s barking.

 Shock collars perform as they sound: they administer a static shock through electrodes on the collar.
 Most collars provide different settings and intensities.
 Please note, Dr. Houpt advises AGAINST shock collars for adjusting barking behaviors.
 Shock collars have their uses, but there are better options for correcting nuisance barking.

 SportDOG features Silent Partner technology: the sensor filters potential false triggers, so your dog doesn’t receive punishment for other environmental sounds.
 There are three settings available.
 If your dog barks more than 15 times in 50 seconds, the built-in safety feature kicks in, and the collar shuts off.

 Downsides?
 The collar IS expensive.
 Dogs smaller than 8 pounds can’t use the collar.
 The battery is rechargeable, but it takes a full 4 hours, which people felt was excessive.
-The design of the collar irritates your dog’s neck, and you DO need to reposition the collar every few hours to keep your dog comfortable.
+The collar’s design irritates your dog’s neck, and you DO need to reposition the collar every few hours to keep your dog comfortable.

 The downside?
 People struggled with the instructions included with the collar.
 If you’re used to shock collars, you might do okay.
 Otherwise, prepare to call customer service.